 Glasgow is such a spectacular city, being the largest in Scotland and one of the top five largest in the UK.

 1.)
-Discover the narrow lanes of the Westend
+Discover the Westend

 Glasgow’s Westend is full of quaint narrow lanes, little shops and pretty, historic buildings.
 Ideal to get lost in for an afternoon.

 3.)
-Go to at least one concert
+Head to a concert

 Glasgow has an incredibly high density of music venues, putting together more than 130 shows per week.
 No wonder it was named UNESCO City of Music in 2008.